gvwilson/sensibleadventures/nardica/nardica.md

 a shrill mechanical sound that ended in the flat crack of an explosion.
 A dozen pop-up displays instantly materialized above the desk to show aerial views and schematics splashed with red danger markers.
-The Marine took two steps forward and pressed the tip of a stiffened finger against Wales' head.
+The Marine sergeant took two quick steps and pressed the tip of a stiffened finger against Wales' head.
 He raised his hands.
 "It's not mine!" he protested.